Share Secrets with Your Team

 secrethub org invite your-company alice

-secrethub repo invite your-company/start alice
+secrethub repo invite your-company/your-project alice

-secrethub acl set your-company/start/dev/ alice read
+secrethub acl set your-company/your-project/dev alice read

 Alice can now read all secrets in the

-secrethub read your-company/start/hello
+secrethub read your-company/your-project/dev/db-password

 dev directory, change the access rule to

-secrethub acl set your-company/start/dev/ alice write
+secrethub acl set your-company/your-project/dev alice write

-With the access rule in place, she can now both read the secret and write a new version of it.
+With the updated access rule in place, she can now both read the secret and write a new version of it.